njerezlillo/nbpwplmodel/README.md

 "print_results.R": Contains the programming for the tables in the simulation study.

-"sim_i.R": Script for generating the tables related to Case i in the simulation study.
+"sim_i.R": Script for generating the tables related to case i in the simulation study.

 "sim_tau_i.R": Script for generating the tables related to the change points in the i-th scenario.